agarwalvinit5678/Diet_Hard/README.md

 ### frontend
 1. HTML, CSS, Bootstrap for layout and styling.
 2. EJS for embedding Javascript
-3. JavaScript and JQuery for adding client side functionalit
+3. JavaScript and JQuery for adding client side functionalities

 ### backend
 1. NodeJS and Express.js . to create server-side logic for the website and create server routes.